dhilgarth/posts-workflow/readme.md

 It will contain a default [YAML front matter](https://github.com/mojombo/jekyll/wiki/yaml-front-matter) similar to the one [Octopress](http://octopress.org) generates, but it will have `published` set to `false` and `type` set to `draft`.
 The first one is honored by Octopress, the second one by Ruhoh and will result in the post not showing up in the Blog.
 The file will automatically be committed, if `commit` has been omitted or specified as `true`.
 The script will ensure that you are on the branch `blog` when it commits.
 This is the branch that should receive all commits related to your posts.

 This new file is your draft.
-Write your blog post in it. :)
+It is automatically opened in your favorite editor, so you can immediately start writing your article. :)

 ##Step 2: Publish the draft
 When you have finished writing your blog post, execute `rake publish_draft[<draft_specification>,<commit>,<title>]`